Good Btrfs Feature Interactions

 - Non-equal hash (SUM) and filesystem data block (CLONE) sizes (need to fix that eventually)

-- btrfs seed filesystems (no particular reason it wouldn’t work, but no one has reported trying)
+- btrfs seed filesystems, raid-stripe-tree, squotas (no particular reason these wouldn’t work, but no one has reported trying)

-- btrfs out-of-tree kernel patches (e.g. in-kernel dedupe, encryption, extent tree v2)
+- btrfs out-of-tree kernel patches (e.g. encryption, extent tree v2)

 - Host CPUs with exotic page sizes, alignment requirements, or endianness (ppc, alpha, sparc, strongarm, s390, mips, m68k…)